 And, while not overly affected by any piece of it, I was unmistakably surrounded by it in every direction.
 I took myself, with no particular agenda, to the smaller cinema I frequented most because of its array of more interesting films.
 Whether I’d known anything of what I was about to see, I honestly don’t recall.
 But after getting my popcorn and taking my seat three-fourths of the way back, I saw that the film’s title was “Zorba The Greek.”
 I had no idea what was in store.

 A great story exists only in being told.
-If one doesn’t tell the tale but only tries to say what it is about, it disappears and there is nothing there.
-I wouldn’t have attempted to tell it at all.
-But I didn’t need to, because the story never left and stayed in me anyway.
-It went on rearranging the furniture of where I lived inside, moving attitudes around and shoving my opinions about that I wanted left right where they belonged.
+If one doesn’t tell the tale but only tries to say what it is about, it disappears and there is no story there.
+I wouldn’t have then told the story at all.
+But I didn’t need to, because that story never left and stayed in me anyway.
+It kept on rearranging the furniture of where I lived inside, moving attitudes around and shoving my opinions about that I wanted left right where they belonged.
 To be sure, I went on busily attending to my other chores, lists of things to do, and round of professional and personal activities — but that rearranging inside never stopped even though I wasn’t “thinking about it.”

 THREE KINDS OF SOULS, THREE PRAYERS:

 1] I AM A BOW IN YOUR HANDS, LORD, DRAW ME, LEST I ROT.

 2] DO NOT OVERDRAW ME, LORD.
 I SHALL BREAK.

 3] OVERDRAW ME, LORD, AND WHO CARES IF I BREAK!